OHA Professional Code of Ethics

 - Members shall respect the right of their client/patient to question or refuse any form of treatment.

-- Members shall obtain prior consent to consult with a client/patient under the age of 16 from their parent or legal guardian if none is present.
+- Members shall obtain prior consent to consult with a client/patient under the age of 16 from their parent, or legal guardian if none is present during the consultation.

 The Scope of Practice of Registered Herbalists